-The post REPORT: Memphis remains in the hunt for RJ Hampton, Kansas still considered favorite appeared first on M88cvf - Link vao m88 - keom88.
+The post Kentucky is used to being the underdog.
+They just have to take care of business appeared first on M88cvf - Link vao m88 - keom88.

 There was still plenty of scintillating batting in that Champions Trophy but the bowlers were not turned into third-class citizens either.
 Batting first a score of 290 to 320 was highly competitive, and there were plenty of occasions on which bowlers ran amok.

 Pakistan’s attack did so in both the semi-final and final.
 The eventual champions rolled England for 211 in the semi-final and then skittled India for 158 in the decider.